*Updated 6/2024

 If I am over 35, but healthy, am I automatically considered a high-risk pregnancy?

-Although many over age 35 women find exception with this rule, the answer is yes.
-Again, even if the antenatal screening and ultrasound are completely normal, a healthy woman over age 35 is still at increased risk for additional complications based on age alone.
+Although many over age 35 people find exception with this rule, the answer is yes.
+Again, even if the prenatal genetic screening testing and ultrasound are completely normal, a healthy person over age 35 is still at increased risk for additional complications based on age alone.
 Being considered high-risk because of your age doesn’t have to be a bad thing, though.
 Worst case scenario is that you will be watched more closely.
 But if you feel that you are having too many interventions or testing, ask your OCP if they are warranted and why.
 You do have the right to question or ask for more information on anything that is done to you during your pregnancy.

 What are the precautions I should take if I have a high-risk pregnancy?